-If you find walking long distances difficult, using a mobility scooter (sometimes called a ‘disability scooter’) is a great way to maintain your independence.
-Modern designs are also becoming increasingly user-friendly with better stability and battery life, helping you get out into the community and keep doing the things you love to do.
+If you find walking long distances difficult, using a mobility scooter (sometimes called a disability scooter) is a great way to maintain your independence.
+Modern designs are also becoming increasingly user-friendly with better stability and battery life, helping you get out into the community and regain control of life.

-Before looking for mobility scooters in Australia, it’s worth considering if you have the ability to operate one.
+Before looking for mobility scooters in Australia, it’s worth considering what common activity you need one for, and if you have the ability to operate one.
 Chat to a health professional (e.g. an occupational therapist) so they can run you through what you need to be able to do to safely drive a mobility scooter in public.
 This includes tasks such as:

-maintaining your balance while sitting on the scooter when driving over uneven paths
+- maintaining your balance while sitting on the scooter when driving over uneven

 Another decision to make is what kind of disability scooter to purchase.
-There is a wide range of mobility scooters for sale, for example: an off road scooter, folding mobility scooter, portable mobility scooters, 3 wheel mobility scooter, 4 wheel scooter, lightweight mobility scooter, travel mobility scooter and heavy duty mobility scooters.
+There is a wide range of mobility scooters for sale that suit each person, for example: an off road scooter, folding mobility scooter, portable mobility scooters, 3 wheel mobility scooter, 4 wheel scooter, lightweight mobility scooter, travel mobility scooter and heavy duty mobility scooters.

 Here are some of the common options to choose from and what they typically feature.

-As the name suggests, small scooters are more compact than larger models and have a tight turning circle, so they are agile enough for manoeuvring around busy indoor spaces.
+As the name suggests, small scooters are more compact than larger models and have a tight turning circle, so they are agile enough for users to manoeuvre around busy indoor spaces.
 Many models also feature a front basket, making them ideal for doing the shopping at your local supermarket.